How Gender Affects Car Insurance Rates

 There are some instances where men may pay higher premiums than women.
 Per a recent article from Car and Driver, this is often the case when men are below the age of 25.
 Insurers view young men as one of the most at-risk age groups to get in serious accidents and file lots of claims.

-A 2019 report from the Centers for Disease Control and Prevention (CDC) shows that young male drivers aged 16-19 had a motor vehicle death rate that was two times higher than their female counterparts.
+A 2020 report from the Centers for Disease Control and Prevention (CDC) shows that young male drivers aged 16-19 had a motor vehicle death rate that was three times higher than their female counterparts.
 While teens are at the highest risk of getting in accidents, your rates will still be high in your early 20s and will decrease as you age and get more experience behind the wheel.

 Insurance companies often view young men and teen drivers as high-risk because of numerous factors.
 This can include things such as inexperience, speeding, and a higher chance of consuming drugs and alcohol before driving.